Free Readability Score Checker

 Why did my short sentence get a high grade level?

-What's the difference between Flesch-Kincaid and Gunning Fog?
+What is the difference between Flesch-Kincaid and Gunning Fog?

-Does this checker save my writing?
+Does this checker save or store my writing?

 Common Use Cases